Litfest International Fiction Book Club

 To join the Litfest International Fiction Book Club, email Bill Swainson at email@example.com

-You can buy a paperback copy of Wretchedness and many of the book club choices and books by Litfest authors by going to our online bookshop and in this way – or by donating – support the book club and Litfest’s work.
+You can buy a paperback copy of Trust and many other book club choices by going to our online bookshop and in this way – or by donating – support the book club and Litfest’s work.

 Litfest’s international programme is funded by the Jan Michalski Foundation.